C++ References

 Once we no longer need to use a variable that we have declared dynamically, we can deallocate the memory occupied by the variable.

-The syntax for this operator is
+The syntax for delete operator is:

-delete pointerVariable;
+delete pointer_variable;

 // dynamically allocate memory

-// for an int variable
+// and assign int variable

 // print the value stored in memory

-cout << *pointVar; // Output: 45
+cout << *point_var; // Output: 45

 // deallocate the memory

-delete pointVar;
+delete point_var;

-Here, we have dynamically allocated memory for an int variable using the pointer pointVar.
+Here, we have dynamically allocated memory for an int variable using the pointer point_var.

-After printing the contents of pointVar, we deallocated the memory using delete.
+After printing the contents of point_var, we deallocated the memory using delete.

 Example 1: C++ Dynamic Memory Allocation